-The moving in report is filled out by your landlord and the list of defects is filled out by you.
-The moving in report is mostly not very detail-oriented.
-Therefore, it is a good idea to make the list of defects so that it can be a supplement to the moving in report.
+The moving in report is completed by your landlord, and the list of defects is completed by you.
+The moving in report is usually not very detailed.
+As a result, it is a wise idea to make the list of defects so that it can be included in the moving-in report.

-Also, the move in report is made before you actually live in the tenancy.
+In addition, the move-in report is made before you live in the tenancy.
 The list of defects is to make sure you have the possibility to notify the landlord of defects that only can be found after actually living in the tenancy.

 You may like: How to get most of your deposit refunded in Denmark

 What does the Rent Act say about list of mistakes?